deponian/logalize/readme.md

 There are two special word groups: `good` and `bad`.
 The negation of a word from `good` group will be colored using values from `bad` group and vice versa.
 For example, if `good` group has the word "complete" then "not completed", "wasn't completed", "cannot be completed" and other negative forms will be colored using values from `bad` word group.

 You can find built-in `words` [here](builtins/words).
 If you want to customize them or turn them off completely, overwrite the corresponding values in your `logalize.yaml`.
+See [Customization](#customization) section below for more details.

 ### Themes